Discovery Research PreK-12

-DRK-12 invites proposals that address immediate challenges that are facing preK-12 STEM education as well as those that anticipate radically different structures and functions of pre-K 12 teaching and learning.
-The DRK-12 program has four major research and development strands: (1) Assessment; (2) Learning; (3) Teaching; and (4) Implementation Research.
-The program recognizes that there is some overlap among the strands.
-Proposals may address more than one strand.
-For example, projects in the Learning Strand may also include assessments of student learning, and/or support for teachers and plans for larger dissemination and use.
-Likewise, the Teaching Strand has a specific focus on RMTs for teacher education and professional development, but these are often based on a particular curriculum or set of instructional materials or tools.
-The Implementation Research strand that replaces the Scale-up strand in the previous solicitation might potentially address any or a combination of the other three strands.
-The program supports three types of projects: (1) Exploratory, (2) Full Design and Development, and (3) Conferences, Workshops, and Syntheses.
-All three types of projects apply to each of the four DRK-12 strands.
+DRK-12 invites proposals that address immediate challenges that are facing preK-12 STEM education as well as those that anticipate radically different structures and functions of preK 12 teaching and learning.
+The DRK-12 program has three major research and development strands: (1) Assessment; (2) Learning; and (3) Teaching.
+The program recognizes the synergy among the three strands and that there is some overlap among them.
+However, PIs should identify a clear focus of the proposed research efforts (i.e., assessment, learning, or teaching) consistent with the proposal’s main objectives and research questions.
+The program supports five types of projects: (1) Exploratory, (2) Design and Development, (3) Impact, (4) Implementation and Improvement, and (5) Conferences and Syntheses.
+All five types of projects apply to each of the three DRK-12 strands.

 A searchable database of the DR K-12 portfolio is available at www.cadrek12.org.